-Laura-Beth is a well kent face on the Glasgow Folk and Roots scene, a founding member of renowned folk band The Shee and was nominated for the MG Alba Composer of the year award in 2013 after the success of her Celtic Connections commission and debut album ‘Breathe.’
+Laura-Beth is a well kent face on the Glasgow Folk and Roots scene, a founding member of award winning folk bands The Shee & Kinnaris Quintet, and was nominated for the MG Alba Composer of the year award in 2013 after the success of her Celtic Connections commission and debut album ‘Breathe.’
 She is also an active tutor of mandolin and youth projects all over the UK.

 You can catch Laura-Beth performing live in the following bands;